GabeOS-Arch/GabeOS/README.md

 It's your own thing.
 It would be amazingly hard to do it on MY end.
 This is why GNOME, is temporarily installed for you.
 You may UNINSTALL it at any given point in time.
 It is NOT a requirement.
 KDE versions of GabeOS may come out if time aligns.
+Installing dots are SUPER easy.
+Check out the [Hyde Project](https://github.com/Hyde-project/hyde).
+It'll do the shit FOR you.
+Or, go insane and install the dots yourself.
+I don't blame you.
+Then, delete GNOME.

 ---